Jhalokathi N. S. Kamil Madrasah

-Jhalakati N S Kamil Madrasa or Nesarabad Kamil Madrasa is a renowned and nationally recognized educational institution located in Jhalokathi town, Barisal Division, Bangladesh.
+Jhalkathi N S Kamil Madrasa or Jamiah Salihiyyah Nesarabad is a renowned and nationally recognized educational institution located in Jhalokathi town, Barisal Division, Bangladesh.
 It is situated in the Basanda area of Jhalokathi District.
-The madrasa was founded in 1956 by Maulana Muhammad Azizur Rahman Nesarabad.
+The madrasa was founded in 1950 by Shaikhul Islam Allama Maulana Muhammad Azizur Rahman Nesarabadi.
 It offers courses in Dakhil, Alim, Fazil, and Kamil levels.
 The Dakhil and Alim levels are affiliated with the Bangladesh Madrasah Education Board, while the Fazil and Kamil programs are affiliated with the Islamic Arabic University.
 The madrasa consistently ranks among the top institutions in the country.
-Altogether, about 5,500 students study in Dakhil, Alim, Fazil, and Kamil classes.
+Altogether, about 7,000 students study in Dakhil, Alim, Fazil, and Kamil classes.

 History

 The prominent Islamic scholar Maulana Muhammad Azizur Rahman Qayed founded the institution in 1950 under the name *Furqania Madrasa*.
 It began as a small Maktab (religious school) in Bashanda village under Jhalokathi Municipality.
 In 1961, it was upgraded to the Dakhil level and in 1986 to the Kamil (Hadith) level.

 Former principal Maulana Muhammad Khalilur Rahman Nesarabad (the only son of Maulana Azizur Rahman Nesarabad) took charge in 1994.
 Under his leadership and with the cooperation of the governing body, teachers, and guardians, the madrasa underwent major infrastructural improvements and became one of the top Islamic and general education institutions in Bangladesh.

 The madrasa was affiliated with Islamic University, Kushtia in 2006 for its Fazil and Kamil degrees and later transferred under the Islamic Arabic University, Dhaka in 2016.